Crypto Currencies

 Overview

-Crypto currencies are technology that was built to function as a form of money.
+Crypto currencies are technology that was built to function as a form of money, and a payment system.

-Traditional modern currencies mostly function by way of an intermediary , the bank.
+Traditional currencies mostly function by way of an intermediary , the bank.
 The bank keeps of ledger of accounts that tracks how much money each account holder has.
 When a payment is made from one account to another, the bank is responsible for updating the balances of each account.

 A crypto currency sets up a public ledger (typically using block chain technology).
 The ledger is designed so that changes to it can be made only by agreement of servers hosting the ledger.
 That is, there is no central party that maintains the ledger